HealthWave/tin-can/README.md

     $ bundle install

-Or install it yourself as:

-    $ gem install tin-can

 ## Listening to events
-The steps below should be applied on all apps that are communicating with each other.
+The steps below should be applied on all apps that are receiving messages.

 First create a initializer on config/tin_can_routes.rb